truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * Select "No" when asked "Participate in the package usage survey" , click the Continue button.
 * Select Standard system utilities, click the Continue button.
 * Click the Continue botton when the installation is finished.
+{{< /expand >}}

-Close the Display window.
+Close the Display window after the installtion is finished.
 In the VM's expanded section click the Power Off button to stop the new VM.

 Click the Devices button.